Glimmerina/rustbook-tutorials/Chapter-19/note.md

 But I still showed up.
 I still made a commit.
 I've still got the drive to keep it going, even if the fire isn't burning inside me today.

 Wish me luck for the week ahead.

+Day 2:

+I am already feeling shattered.
+One day down, six more to go.

+Still showed up for the git commit though.
+I would rather be writing in Rust than dealing with the personal life stuff but alas, the crab will have to wait for now.